flashvnn/drupal-snippets/README.md

-## Move cursor to begin and end of line
+## Move cursor to begin and end of line on MacOS

 ```
 Control + A for goto the beginning and Control + E to goto the end